rozek/banglejs-2-analog-clock-construction-kit/README.md

 "Clock Hands" actually show the current time by drawing the hands of an analog clock.

-They export the following function:

-* `draw (Settings, CenterX, CenterY, outerRadius, Hours, Minutes, Seconds)` - draws clock hands for the time given by `Hours`, `Minutes` and `Seconds` as specified by the given `Settings`, centered at `CenterX`,`CenterY`, with a radius less or equal to `outerRadius`. `Seconds` are optional and may be missing - in such a case, no second hand should be drawn.

 If no explicit clock hand provider is given, [simple clock hands](https://github.com/rozek/banglejs-2-simple-clock-hands) will be drawn.